spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 ```

-## Step 2: Are the account ID and token valid?
+## Step 2: Are the Account ID and Token valid?

 1. To view the base64 encoded secrets run the following command: